ledoge/dogegen/README.md

 ## Use with Calman and ColourSpace

 Please see the manuals of the respective software on how to prepare them for use with Resolve as TPG.
-The same `resolve` command as with DisplayCAL is then used to establish the connection.
-8 and 10 bit patterns are supported.
+The same `resolve` or `resolve_sdr` command as with DisplayCAL is then used to establish the connection.
+With ColourSpace, 8 and 10 bit patterns can be used (higher bit depths are not supported by Windows), while Calman only supports 10 bit patterns.

 ## Use with HCFR